|Nutritional Guidelines (per serving)|

 4 to 6 tablespoons unsalted butter, to taste, cut into 1/2-inch pieces

 Kosher salt, to taste

 Freshly ground black pepper, to taste

 Rinse the peeled potato chunks and put them in a large microwave-safe bowl or a casserole dish.

 Cover the dish or bowl with plastic wrap and cut a small vent in the top for steam to escape.

 Microwave on high for 9 to 12 minutes, or until the potatoes are tender and can be gently poked through with a fork.

 Serve alongside your favorite entrée.
-Enjoy!
+Enjoy.

-You can make these potatoes vegan by using non-dairy milk such as soy, almond, or oat, a glug or two of extra virgin olive oil, and/or a non-dairy plant-based butter substitute.
+- Make the mashed potatoes vegan by using non-dairy milk such as soy, almond, or oat, and a couple of tablespoons of extra-virgin olive or avocado oil, or a non-dairy plant-based butter substitute.

 How to Store and Freeze Mashed Potatoes